SPANISH LANGUAGE CENTER

 Vision

-The Spanish Language Centre strives to become a leading institution of academic excellence and innovation in Latin America, dedicated to teaching, professional development, and research of Spanish as a foreign language.
+We aspire to be a reference of excellence and innovation in Latin America, standing out in the teaching, training and research of Spanish as a foreign language, promoting cultural growth.

 Spanish Language Courses

-*Should you wish to enrol in Spanish classes, it is important that you do so up to one month before the beginning of each semester.
+*Possibility to start Spanish classes one month before the beginning of each semester.

 - Credits: 4 (A1), 6 (A2, B1.1, B1.2, B2.1, B2.2 and C1.1)